Improved estimations of stochastic chemical kinetics by finite state expansion: Methodology

-The previous result says that when $\DecompMax$ is finite any expansion is stochastically equivalent to the original reaction network.
 By construction, if $\DecompMax = \mathbf{0}$ then the original and expanded networks coincide.
-Now we consider the other limit case, namely when the auxiliary set of species contains all discrete states, corresponding to a fully expanded reaction network.
+The other limit case, when the auxiliary set of species contains all discrete states, corresponds to a fully expanded reaction network.
 In this case, the DRE of the expanded network corresponds to the master equation of the original network, hence no approximation occurs.
-In order to do so, we state two preliminary results.